 3. Enter a subject in the Subject text field.

 4. Select the Include site logo checkbox to include your site logo.
 This is optional and in many instances not necessary if you have attached a banner that incorporates your logo as detailed below.

-5. Enable the 'Add Banner Image' option and Click on Select Banner drop-down list to apply a site banner or project banner.
+5. Enable the 'Add Banner Image' option and Click on the Select Banner drop-down list to apply a site banner or project banner.
 This section will pull through the banner that you have attached to an individual project.

 6. Enter the newsletter content in the Description area.
 You can edit the already existing sample text, or delete it to enter new information.

 As the option to set the text 'inline' has been removed, the text in the newsletter will not wrap around an image.
 Also, the insert table feature in the newsletter does not have the option 'No border'.

 The content should be copied to the newsletter body without any formatting or styling e.g by using a notepad.
 The text formatting should be applied only by using the text editor on the newsletter.

 If a font is not supported by Gmail/Outlook, then a fallback font is used and hence sometime you may see different fonts on Gmail or Outlook for the same Newsletter.